Nathalie Dupree “Mastering the Art of Southern Cooking” at Le Dames d’ Escoffier Philadelphia, Squash Casserole

 Nathalie Dupree’s inspiration for being a chef came to her as a sophomore in college much to the initial disappointment of her mother who, upon working so hard to raise her children as a single mother had greater hopes following university that Nathalie would become in the Southern sense, a true lady, and working in a kitchen was not it.

-Nevertheless, she supported Nathalie in her interests and pursuits, given a few conditions that is, and though unfulfilled still landed her daughter much success and notoriety in future years.
+Nevertheless, she supported Nathalie in her interests and pursuits, given a few conditions that, though unfulfilled still landed her daughter much success and notoriety in future years.

-In business, Nathalie Dupree, yes, the one who claims there is a special place in hell for women who do not help other women promotes women as being a tremendous resource for each other and the importance of working together.
+In business, Nathalie Dupree promotes women as being a tremendous resource for each other and the importance of working together.

 Recently receiving her third prestigious James Beard Award this time for Mastering the Art of Southern Cooking co-authored with Cynthia Graubart of Atlanta, Dupree is now the author of eleven cookbooks.